maddieclayton/COS435-project/README.md

 This will install all the needed packages.
 Each time you work on the project, just make sure you run `source venv/bin/activate` to activate the virtual environment in your terminal session.

+## Development Server

+Activate the virtual environment.
+Run

+    python server.py

+Go to `127.0.0.1:5000/random-tweet` in your browser.